realJeremySun/first-web-game-lb4/blog/2019-04-24-building-an-online-game-with-loopback-4-pt2.md

 ### Applying This to Your Own Project

 In this episode, we used a third-party library to generate UUID.
-LoopBack 4 project is extendable.
-You can easily use any external library in you project.
+You can easily use any external library in you LoopBack 4 project.
 We also used two different databases.
 You can always choose different databases based on your project need.

 On the other hand, we built relations between `character`, `weapon`, `aromr`, and `skill`.
 In a real world application, most of entities have relationship between each other.
 You can use LoopBack 4 to easily manage that in your project.